DJFancyAl/Fancy-Javascript-Pong/README.md

 ## Game Logic

-Replace this text with pseudocode.
-The pseudocode should describe in plain, simple language the logic of the game.
-Describe the logic involved in player decisions.

-- What are the choices available to the player?
-- What happens when the player makes a choice?
-  Describe the logic that evaluates the player's victory/loss/progress status.

 Create the user interface.
 It must include:

 1. Selection menu at the top with a title, user options, and scores.